angelinanayak000/ElevateLabs-Task2-SuperstoreSales-Dashboard/README.md

 5.  **Dashboard Design Principles:**
     * Focused on clarity and avoiding clutter to ensure the dashboard is easy to understand.
     * Ensured that the visuals collectively tell a compelling story about the Superstore's performance.

+## Deliverables for this Task

+ <a href="TASK 2 DATA ANALYST .pdf">Task file</a>: The original task file given by Elevate Labs.
+ <a href="Dashboard Superstore.pdf">Dashboard Visuals</a>: The PDF file containing the visuals.